gavinhoward/bc/manuals/development.md

 However, when I add new files to an input corpus, I sometimes reduce the size of the file by removing some redundancies.

+And then, when adding to the `bc` corpuses, I try to add them evenly so that each corpus will take about the same amount of time to get to a finished state.

 ### [AFL++][125] Quickstart